gsudduth/ks-dbdiff/README.txt

 Rows that have been deleted and rows that have been updated will simply be ignored.
 Those operations shouldn't be too difficult to support, but I didn't have time to put them in.
+Also, this tool might fit into the Kuali portfolio better as a maven plugin.
+Didn't have time for that either.

 Assumptions:
 * "before" and "after" databases are identical from a schema perspective.